TPLink ADSL Router Setup Guide

 Within your web browser you should see a navigation menu.
 From this menu select Quick Start, and then Run Wizard.
 This should open a new window that will take you step-by-step through setting up the router.

 The next page will ask for the connection type.
 For any Freeola connection you should select the PPPoE/PPPoA option.
 You should then be asked for you username and password.
-The username will be in the format of [email protected] for Family and Business Broadband packages, or [email protected] for Unlimited Broadband.
+The username will be in the format of [email protected] or [email protected].
 This should have been sent to you in your welcome pack along with your password.
-If you do not have these settings to hand, they can be obtained by logging in to your MyFreeola account and selecting Broadband Details & Usage from the left hand navigation.
+If you do not have these settings to hand, they can be obtained by logging in to your MyFreeola account and selecting Broadband Details & Usage from the left hand navigation menu.

 In most cases it can be beneficial to now restart the router.
 In order to do this select Maintenance from the top of the screen, then SysRestart.
 Ensure Current Settings is highlighted before you select Restart.